Joaquim Marques Lisboa, Marquis of Tamandaré: Career

-From 1825, already in the Cisplatina Campaign, the young Joaquim was embarked in Cannonira Leal Paulistana under the command of First Lieutenant Antonio Carlos Ferreira.
-The war began for Tamandaré on February 8, 1826, in what became known as the Combat of Corals.
-Later that same year he returned to the Niteroi under the command of James Norton, and was so prominent during the ensuing fighting that on July 31, 1826, he was assigned to command the Conga Schooner, appearing in his naval career as his first command.
-It is worth mentioning that he was only 18 years old on the date of his appointment.
-After an ill-fated invasion by land to the village of Carmem de Pantagones, in an attempt to control the entrance of the Rio Negro, returned the fight in the estuary of the Rio de la Plata, embarked in the frigate Prince Imperial, Captainship of the Naval Division in charge of the service of train of 18 merchant ships.
+Beginning in 1825, during the Cisplatine Campaign, the young Marques Lisboa served aboard the gunboat Leal Paulistana, under the command of First Lieutenant Antonio Carlos Ferreira.
+His service in the war began on 8 February 1826, in what became known as the Combat of Corals.
+Later that year, he returned to the Niterói under the command of James Norton.
+He distinguished himself in the subsequent fighting and, on 31 July 1826, was assigned command of the schooner Conga, his first naval command.
+He was only 18 years old at the time of his appointment.

+After an unsuccessful land invasion of the village of Carmen de Pantagones, intended to control the entrance to the Río Negro, he returned to combat in the Río de la Plata estuary aboard the frigate Príncipe Imperial, the flagship of the naval division responsible for escorting a convoy of 18 merchant ships.

-He fell prisoner with 93 men.
-However, the Argentine enemy did not have the command and cunning of the young officer who, combined with his consort of Constance, planned and executed the taking of command of the prison ship Brigue Anna.
-The escort that accompanied them did not realize that the crew had fallen to the Brazilians until, in a daring maneuver, they set sail and fled to Montevideo.
-He had been promoted to First Lieutenant, on October 12, 1827, and at the age of twenty, he took command of Escela Bela Maria, with her engaging in intense artillery combat with an Argentine ship and winning, she demonstrated her humanitarian spirit with the enemy, which earned him the recognition of the vanquished (1828).
-After the end of the war, he spent another 2 years in the waters of the River Plate, and in 1831 he was sent back to Rio de Janeiro.
+He was taken prisoner with 93 men.
+However, the Argentine captors did not anticipate the initiative of the young officer, who, together with his consort Constance, planned and carried out the seizure of the prison ship, the brig Anna.
+The escort accompanying them did not realise that the vessel had fallen into Brazilian hands until, in a daring manoeuvre, they set sail and fled to Montevideo.

+He was promoted to first lieutenant on 12 October 1827.
+At the age of 20, he took command of the schooner Bela Maria.
+After engaging in an intense artillery battle with an Argentine ship and winning, he showed a humanitarian attitude toward the defeated enemy, earning him the recognition of the vanquished in 1828.
+After the end of the war, he spent another two years in the waters of the River Plate, and in 1831 he was sent back to Rio de Janeiro.